Wiesbaden High School Warrior Battalion supports Veteran’s Day observance

 |0

-This work, Wiesbaden High School Warrior Battalion supports Veteran’s Day observance [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wiesbaden High School Warrior Battalion supports Veteran’s Day observance, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.